 Home infusion therapy is a safe, convenient alternative to inpatient care for individuals who need intravenous medication on a regular basis.
-We offer this special service so patients can recover better, faster and more comfortably in the privacy of their own home.
+The University of Kansas Health System offers this special service so you can recover better, faster and more comfortably in the privacy of your own home.

 We're here to answer your infusion questions; call 913-588-2600.

 Home infusion therapy can be beneficial for many different conditions, including infections, cancer, gastrointestinal disorders, heart failure and disorders of the immune system, among others.
 Your doctor will discuss if home infusion therapy is right for you.

 If you are ready to be discharged from the hospital and have been told you will need home infusion therapy for your medications, ask your nurse manager, nurse case manager or social worker about these services.
 We are here to answer your questions and begin the streamlined process.

 How does home infusion therapy work?

 Home infusion therapy involves delivering medications through a needle or catheter.
 Your home infusion nurse will provide all of the necessary supplies for your treatment.

 Some of the personalized therapies available at The University of Kansas Health System include:

 - Cardiovascular therapies

 - Growth factors